How social influence affects the wisdom of crowds in influence networks: Mathematical formulation of the wisdom of crowds in influence networks

-\begin{lemma}[Improving wisdom implies converging to the truth] For social influence process~\eqref{eq1}, if there exists $\beta>0$ such that $\sigma^{2}_{i}\leq\beta<\infty$ for all $i\in\until{n}$, and social influence asymptotically improves the wisdom for all $n\geq 2$, then the final collective estimate asymptotically converges to the truth {\it i.p.} as $n\to \infty$. \end{lemma}
+The next lemma states that~\cref{D1}~\ref{D1-1} implies~\cref{D1}~\ref{D1-3} if individuals' variances are uniformly upper bounded as the group size increases. \begin{lemma}[Improving the wisdom implies converging to the truth] For social influence process~\eqref{eq1}, suppose that there exists $\beta>0$ such that $\sigma^{2}_{i}\leq\beta<\infty$ for all $i\in\until{n}$.
+If social influence asymptotically improves the wisdom, then the final collective estimate asymptotically converges to the truth {\it i.p.} as $n\to \infty$. \end{lemma}

 \Cref{L1} is proved in \cref{AP1}.
-In~\cref{L1}, if individuals' estimates achieve consensus for all $n\geq 2$, then all individuals' final estimates converge to the truth {\it i.p.} as $n\to\infty$.
-In~\cite{BG-MOJ:10}, it has been proved that for the FD model, if the influence matrix sequence satisfies balance and minimal out-dispersion conditions, individuals' final estimates converge to the truth {\it i.p.} as $n\to\infty$. \Cref{L1} provides a different condition from the perspective of condensing the collective variance of finite-size group, thereby all the results on improving the wisdom of finite-size group with finite variances imply the collective estimate converges to the truth as group size increases.
+In~\cref{L1}, if individuals' estimates achieve consensus, then each individual's final estimate also converges to the truth {\it i.p.} as $n\to\infty$.
+In~\cite{BG-MOJ:10}, it has been proved that for the FD model, if the influence matrix sequence satisfies balance and minimal out-dispersion conditions, individuals' final estimates converge to the truth {\it i.p.} as $n\to\infty$. \Cref{L1} provides a different condition from the perspective of condensing the collective variance of finite-size groups.
+Therefore, all results on improving the wisdom of finite-size groups imply the collective estimate converges to the truth as the group size increases.
 To avoid trivialities, we shall not state the results about converging to the truth in the sequel.